ayushagarwal27/css-notes-josh/Tip.md

   - Don't mess with tabIndex, unless want to set it to (-1), i.e. remove from tab order

   - we can check height of property of our sticky element

+  - we can use different layout modes in media queries as long as html markup remains the same

+- Better to use responsiveness from chrome devtools device toolbar